 Several recent studies have also uncovered the important role of sub-concussive impacts in the development of CTE.
 These more modest hits to the head lightly jostle the brain, but are not severe enough to alter brain function following impact and are completely asymptomatic.

 Research suggests that even these gentler bumps and knocks to the head can be cumulatively damaging when sustained repeatedly over time.

 Some recent studies have also suggested that CTE could be tied to elevated risk for other neurodegenerative diseases, including Alzheimer’s disease.
 Other recent research suggests that even a single traumatic brain injury could increase a person's risk for Parkinson's disease.
 But these links have yet to be definitively confirmed.

 TBI Blood Test.
 In early 2018, the Food and Drug Administration (FDA) approved the first commercial diagnostic blood test for head injury.
 It measures specific proteins in blood that are usually found at elevated levels following injuries that cause damage to nerves and brain cells.
-Clinical trials showed the test could, with high accuracy, predict the absence of lesions detectable by CT imaging.
+Clinical trials showed that, when negative, the test indicates with high accuracy that no CT-detectable lesion exists—potentially precluding the need for such imaging studies.
 The test itself cannot detect a concussion but shows promise as a triaging tool to help rule out the need for expensive brain scans following a suspected injury.
 The test is approved for use in adults only.